ShaoyangYe/Interview-Algorithms/Sorting Algorithms.md

 ## Selection Sort
 While running time is quadratic, selection sort makes only about __n exchanges__

 Selection sort is a good algorithm for sorting small collections of large records.
+(Good for small n)

 makes only about n exchanges.